neurospin/highres-cortex/README.md

 # Dependencies

-  - AIMS version 4.5 or later (in developement at the time of this writing, use the `trunk` version from SVN).
+  - AIMS version 4.5 or later (in development at the time of this writing, use the `trunk` version from SVN).
 This image processing library is distributed as part of [BrainVISA](http://brainvisa.info/).
   - [GSL (GNU Scientific Library)](http://www.gnu.org/software/gsl/).
   - [Boost](http://www.boost.org/) version 1.49 or later.
   - [CMake](http://www.cmake.org/) version 2.6 or later, with its extension `brainvisa-cmake` (distributed with [BrainVISA](http://brainvisa.info/)).